Bachelor’s Degree Online Admissions Process

 UIS Deadline for applications to the Online English Program:

 Application materials should be received by the priority review dates for each term of entry.
 For entry in the fall semester, the priority deadline is March 15; for entry in the spring semester, the priority deadline is October 15.
-The program admits a limited number of students each academic year, so admission is competitive, and we do not admit students for the summer semester.
+Applications submitted after the deadline will still be considered; however, the program admits a limited number of students each academic year, so admission is competitive, and we do not admit students for the summer semester.

 To apply to the Online English Program, you must have: